Obsessive-Compulsive Disorder

 Common compulsions include cleaning, checking, rereading/rewriting, counting, arranging, hoarding, engaging in superstitious or ritualistic behaviors, reassurance seeking, confessing, touching/tapping, list making, avoiding, mental reasoning, and repeating something until it feels “just right.”

-If you have obsessions and compulsions that are distressing, time-consuming, and interfering with your life, then therapy for OCD may be appropriate for you.
+If you, or a loved one, have obsessions and compulsions that are distressing, time-consuming, and interfering with life, then therapy for OCD will likely be life-changing.

-Read more about OCD and its treatments (including ERP, ACT, family accommodation, and medication) at:
+Read more about OCD and its treatments (including ERP, ICBT, ACT, SPACE, family accommodation, and medication) at: